Employment assistance available for those affected by Stellantis shutdown

 "I've worked there nine years and its always, you're never certainly going to work, you could be laid off any minute and they don't give you much notice," Carlson said.

-Android Industries is one of seven outlying companies that supply Stellantis, that are experiencing layoffs.
+Android Industries is one of several outlying companies that supply Stellantis, that are experiencing layoffs.

+"It has been great to have so much support, there's a lot of us that have lost our jobs and starting over, its pretty overwhelming," an 11- year employee of Oakley Industries, Randall Lamm said.

+"To have these meetings and job fairs is a relief because you know the help is there, you will make it through, its just getting to that point."

-For further assistance, a job fair will be held specifically for those affected by the Stellantis plant idling.
-It will be held on March 9th, 1 p.m. to 5 p.m. at UAW Hall, 1100 W Chrysler Dr, Belvidere, IL 61008.
+For further assistance, a job fair will be held specifically for those affected by the Stellantis plant idling, regardless if they are a union member or not.
+It will be held on March 9th, 9 a.m. to 12 p.m. at UAW Hall, 1100 W Chrysler Dr, Belvidere, IL 61008.